1 dead, 3 injured at block party shooting

-INDIANAPOLIS — IMPD is investigating a block party shooting that left one person dead and three others injured.
+INDIANAPOLIS — Indianapolis Metro Police are investigating a block party shooting that left one person dead and three others injured.

 According to IMPD, just after 11:00 p.m., they responded to a report of a person shot at the 3200 block of Forest Manor Ave.
 When they arrived, they located a female with gunshot wound(s).
 The female was pronounced deceased at the scene.